ginobilinie/codeBook/README.md

 57. spellchecker.cpp: a interesting problem.
 Use three map to cover all cases.
 Most importantly, to deal with certain general match of a string, like 'a', 'o', 'i', 'e', 'u', we can use '?' to replace these letters in dictionaries and the queries.

+58. numsSameConsecDiff.cpp: a simple dfs, with considering the boundary conditions.

+59.

 # old
 for fun, forever